-g Substitute <replacement> for all (non-overlapping) instances of <pattern> in the line.
-After a successful substitution, the scan for the next instance of <pattern> begins just after the end of the inserted characters; characters put into the line from <replacement> are not rescanned.</replacement></pattern></pattern></replacement> Ρ Print the line if a successful replacement was done.
-The P flag causes the line to be written to the output if and only if a substitution was actually made by the s function.
-Note that if several s functions, each followed by a P flag, successfully substitute in the same input line, multiple copies of the line will be written to the output; one for each successful substitution. w <filename></filename> Write the line to a file if a successful replacement was done.
-The ω flag causes lines which are actually substituted by the s function to be written to a file named by <filename>.
-If <filename> exists before sed is run, it is overwritten; if not, it is created.</filename></filename> A single space must separate w and $<$ filename $>$.
-The possibilities of multiple, somewhat different copies of one input line being written are the same as for p .
-A maximum combined total of 10 different file names can be mentioned after ${\tt w}$ flags and w functions.
-Examples: The following comm and, applied to our standard input, s/to/by/w changes produces, on the standard output:
+- Substitute <replacement> for all (non-overlapping) instances of <pattern> in the line.
+After a successful substitution, the scan for the next instance of <pattern> begins just after the end of the inserted characters; characters put into the line from <replacement> are not rescanned. - P Print the line if a successful replacement was done.
+The r flag causes the line to be written to the output if and only if a substitution was actually made by the s function.
+Note that if several s functions, each followed by a r flag, successfully substitute in the same input line, multiple copies of the line will be written to the output; one for each successful substitution. - w < filename> Write the line to a file if a successful replacement was done.
+The w flag causes lines which are actually substituted by the s function to be written to a file named by <filename>.
+If <filename> exists before sed is run, it is overwritten; if not, it is created.

+A single space must separate w and <filename>.

+The possibilities of multiple, somewhat different copies of one input line being written are the same as for p.

+A maximum combined total of 10 different file names can be mentioned after \mathbf{w} flags and w functions.